AndrasE/usapp/README.md

 </p>

 <p>
-The app built with react-native-CLI instead of Expo for the reason that I an in-app authentication wihtout a browiser redirect.
-If you would like to read more about this project, install the app and head over to the about sections or access the content
+The app was built using React Native CLI instead of Expo to enable in-app authentication without a browser redirect.
+For more details about the project, you can install the app and check the "About" section or access the content directly
 <a
  href="https://github.com/AndrasE/usapp/blob/main/src/screens/AboutMore.js"
 target="_blank"